Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 - Hindus are pluralistic in their beliefs and accept the myriad means of worship and prayer available to human beings seeking spiritual enlightenment.

-- Hindus in South Asia, and many of the twenty million Hindus living outside of India, are subject to discrimination, terror, murder and other forms of violence, forced conversions, ethnic cleansing, temple destruction, socio-political ostracization, and disenfranchisement.
+- Hindus in South Asia, and many of the twenty million Hindus living outside of India, are subject to discrimination, terror, murder sexual violence, forced conversions, ethnic cleansing, temple destruction, socio-political ostracization, and disenfranchisement.
 In some countries, fundamentalists from other religions advance a discriminatory and non-inclusive agenda, and promote hatred of religious and ethnic minorities in league with politicians and other government officials.

 In 1947, Hindus constituted nearly 30% of Bangladesh’s population.
 By 1991, an estimated 20 million Hindus were “missing” from Bangladesh.
 Today, Hindus comprise less than 10% of the population.
 Hindus of Bangladesh continue to be victims of ethnic cleansing waged by Islamic fundamentalists that include daily acts of murder, rape, kidnapping, temple destruction, and physical intimidation.